niltonpinheiro/AlwaysOn-Performance-Dashboard/README.md

 Copy the reports (.rdl files) to a file share (accessible by all replicas) or to a local disk of one of the replicas

-On SSMS, open the Alwayon Dashboard Report (AlwaysOn Performance Dashboard.rdl) using the option Reports\Custom Reports... on the instance level context menu
+On SSMS, open the AlwayOn Dashboard Report (AlwaysOn Performance Dashboard.rdl) using the option Reports\Custom Reports... on the instance level context menu

 3. To remove the dashboard